smtcoq/smtcoq.github.io/capi-tutorial.md

 # C API for SMTCoq - Tutorial
-Start with installing the API and reading [the documentation](capi.md) (no need to read the full documentation of the API at this stage).
+Start with installing the API and reading [the introductory example of the documentation](capi.md#introductory-example) (no need to read the "Advanced details" section or the full documentation of the API at this stage).

 > [!TIP]
 > When doing the exercises, if you observe that the certified checker